AdamBanham/qorm/extension/README.md

 The following section capture the most recent releases.

+### 0.1.9

+- Added spacing tool in palette.
+- Added tabbing for selection controls.
+Also added alt+left and alt+right for traversing the selection history.
+- Improved highlight roles based on the construction context.
+- Added several helper shortcuts for tools.

 ### 0.1.8

-Value Constraints for entities and roles of facts can now be specified.
+- Value Constraints for entities and roles of facts can now be specified.
-Role objectification has also been improved.
+- Role objectification has also been improved.
-Extension settings can be used to trigger debugging rendering.
+- Extension settings can be used to trigger debugging rendering.
-Added help system to describe the desired interaction for complex construction.
+- Added help system to describe the desired interaction for complex construction.

 ### 0.1.4

-Several bugfixes have been completed for interactions with the ORM schema.
+- Several bugfixes have been completed for interactions with the ORM schema.
-Also, a keyboard shortcut menu has been added, toggle the menu with ctrl+k or via the right-hand palette.
+- Also, a keyboard shortcut menu has been added, toggle the menu with ctrl+k or via the right-hand palette.
-The package now contributes two commands to open a new ORM schema file.
+- The package now contributes two commands to open a new ORM schema file.
-Some general improvements to how connections between elements are handled have been implemented (mostly visual).
+- Some general improvements to how connections between elements are handled have been implemented (mostly visual).

 ### 0.1.0

-Initial release of the ORM editor for testing purposes.
+- Initial release of the ORM editor for testing purposes.